 In 2004, LinguaText acquired two imprints in the fields of Spanish literary criticism and European classic literature.
 Juan de la Cuesta—Hispanic Monographs, named after the original printer of Don Quijote in Spain, has long served Cervantists and Hispanists worldwide by publishing important works dealing with Spanish literature from the Middle Ages to the Modern day.
 European Masterpieces publishes classics of European literature designed for classroom use.
 The series "Cervantes & Co." includes Spanish classics and "Molière & Co." deals in French classics.

 LinguaText continues to publish 10-20 new books every year.
 We are happy to serve the academic and scholarly community by publishing a wide range of research and original thought from well-known and rising scholars.
 Many new and exciting projects are always underway.

 Tom Lathrop,† Ph.D., Founder: Tom's groundbreaking work as the co-author of "Brasil!
 Língua e Cultura," and "Portugal: Língua e Cultura," paved the way for his "The Evolution of Spanish," and "Don Quijote" for students.
 He edited numerous classics for the European Masterpieces imprint and translated "Don Quixote," originally for Cervantes & Co., later acquired by Signet Classics.
 Professor of Spanish, Emeritus, University of Delaware.

-Michael P. Bolan, Publisher: Michael has worked in publishing for over twenty years and holds degrees in Fine Art, Art History and Philosophy from the University of Delaware.
+Michael P. Bolan, Publisher: Michael has worked in publishing for over twenty years and has a BFA in Illustration, Art History and Philosophy from the University of Delaware.
 Michael apprenticed with Tom Lathrop until taking over the company in 2012.

 Michael McGrath, Ph.D., General Editor: Juan de la Cuesta—Hispanic Monographs.